 The Fineline is more breathable than the Marmot Phoenix, Marmot PreCip, Outdoor Research Helium II, and the Patagonia Torrentshell but not nearly as breathable as the REI Drypoint GTX, Arc'teryx Zeta SL, or the Outdoor Research Foray.

 The Fineline has some of the best comfort and mobility of any model we tested.
 Its cut is slightly slimmer than average and is designed with physical activities in mind.
 This, coupled with it extremely stretchy fabric, gave it some of the best range of motion and mobility ratings in our review.

 For tasks that require more mobility, there are few, if any jackets that offer up better performance.
-In fact, the Fineline outperformed several much more expensive models like the Arc'teryx Beta SL and Outdoor Research Foray.
-The only jacket that was close was the REI Drypoint GTX.
+In fact, the Fineline outperformed several much more expensive models like the Arc'teryx Zeta SL and Outdoor Research Foray.
+The only jacket that was close in this metric was the REI Drypoint GTX.

-At eight ounces for our size medium, the Fineline is built with minimal features (only one pocket among other things) and is the second lightest model we tested.
+At eight ounces for our size medium, the Fineline is built with minimal features (only one pocket among other things) and is one of the lightest models we tested.
 It is only 1.5 ounces heavier than our lightest model, the Outdoor Research Helium II.
 For many applications, light is right, but in the case of the Fineline versus the Helium, you get a LOT.
-The Fineline offers a higher level of water resistance, breathability, stretchiness, and overall freedom of movement (compared to the Helium II).
+The Fineline offers a higher level of water resistance, breathability, stretchiness, and overall freedom of movement (compared to other lightweight models, like the Helium II).

 This jacket is plenty tough enough for most backpacking and hiking, but it isn't near as durable as most other models in our review when it comes to tear resistance and overall longevity.
 Our testers do want to remind our readers that depending on your use, durability may or may not be a huge factor.